schandrika/volttron-docs/source/index.rst

 expand the capabilities of the platform to meet their use cases.
 Features are implemented as loosely coupled software components, called agents, enabling flexible deployment options and easy customization.

+The VOLTTRON project is now officially part of the Eclipse Foundation.
+Being part of the foundation provides the governance and support infrastructure to build a vendor-neutral, open source ecosystem that gives all stakeholders the opportunity to contribute and set technical direction.
+All new development and releases will be done through the Eclipse VOLTTRON project.
+Refer to :ref:`Community Engagement<Community>` to find the different ways to be a part of, and engage with the Eclipse VOLTTRON community.

 Key Use-Cases
 =============